JustTemmie/steam-presence/README.md

  - Games running thru steam
  - Art of said games taken from the steam store
  - The rich presence will have the correct name for most games, whilst some nicher titles will be listed as "a game on steam"
+ - Fetch rich presence information thru steam, for example in Hades you can be "Battling out of Elysium" or in BTD6 you can be "Broswing Menus"

  if you want more of the features provided by this script, you may fill in whatever parts of this config file seem interesting to you.